 - Congestive heart failure is rare but nonspecific ECG changes are common.

 The vast majority of leptospiral infections are self-limiting.
-However, Weil's disease has a mortality rate of 5-10%.
+However, Weil's disease has a mortality rate of up to 22% in developing countries and around 5% in the UK.
 Important causes of death include acute kidney injury, cardiopulmonary failure and widespread haemorrhage.
-Two to three people in England and Wales die every year from leptospirosis.
+One to three people in England and Wales die every year from leptospirosis.

 - Leptospirosis is usually self-limiting.
 Most cases recover fully within two to six weeks but some may take up to three months.